The short version

 Those two poll questions highlight just how important people feel the bedroom temperature is to them in getting a good night’s sleep.

-In 2017, a team of researchers in the US published a fascinating study based on their interest in whether climate change might impact people’s sleep in the future because of increases in nighttime heat.
+In 2017, a team of researchers in the US published a fascinating study into whether climate change might impact people’s sleep in the future because of increases in nighttime heat.

 They found that people reported more insufficient sleep when the nighttime temperatures increased.
 Furthermore, they found the largest effects were in the summer months, and also in elderly people and those with lower incomes.